 Can I Make This Soup on The Stovetop Instead?

-If making on the stovetop, I would still recommend soaking/cooking your beans before starting (especially if you opt for dried beans).
+If making on the stovetop, I would still recommend picking over, soaking and cooking your beans before starting (especially if you opt for dried beans).
 You can even prep them the day before and store them in the fridge until you’re ready to use them.

-Like with the pressure cooker method, first, sauté the veggies a little and then add your broth.
+Like with the pressure cooker method, first, cook the veggies a little and then add your broth.
 Bring to a medium-ish simmer, cover ajar and just cook ’em until they’re tender.
 Easy!

 Note: Depending on how you like your beans, you may want to add the cooked beans a little later as to not overcook.